Having interviewed many performances of Brahms’ most well known orchestral works, let me tell you of my bravo renditions:

 Tragic Overture, Levine, Wiener Phil, 1992

 Why these performances?
-Tempi do not drag.
+They make the music sound like Brahms’ music to me.
 Performers demonstrate love for the music above love for themselves.
 Conductors reveal all the parts in good balance, capture the emotional shadings I find in the music, and inject the overall dynamism that is characteristic of great art.
+Tempi do not drag.
 Recording engineering places me in the front row of the audience, or on stage; I want to be up close.
 Sound quality is at least good, which means, to me, no recordings prior to availability of stereo recording technology of the mid-1950s.

 There is no such thing as a perfect performance.
 All is relative to the listener’s expectations, tastes, and musical sophistication, and the performers’ ability to maximize both expression and energy.
 My unique expectation of Brahms’ art is best captured by the above selections.
 This list changes considerably over time, as I experience more, and consider more deeply.